-- 2. The District's Board or the General Manager may consolidate any hearings or actions on an application for a transport permit with any hearings or actions on applications for other permits filed by the same applicant or property owner. - F. Hydrogeological Report Required for Non-Exempt Wells - 1.
-Applicants seeking to transport groundwater out of the District, permit a nonexempt well with an annual pumpage volume of more than 7,000,000 gallons, or modify to increase production or production capacity of a Public Water Supply, Municipal, Commercial, or Industrial, well with an inside casing diameter greater than six (6) inches or with a pump size equal to or greater than 5 horsepower, shall submit to the District a current hydrogeological report addressing the area of influence, draw down, recovery time, and other pertinent information required by the District.
-The well must be equipped for its ultimate planned use and the hydrogeologic report must address the impacts of that use. - 2.
-The report must include hydrogeologic information addressing, and specifically related to, the proposed water pumpage rate intended for the well or for the transporting of water outside the District.
-The District has developed guidelines for preparation of hydrogeological reports that would address District requirements.
-The District will provide a copy of the hydrogeologic report guidelines to applicants upon request.
+2. The District's Board or the General Manager may consolidate any hearings or actions on an application for a transport permit with any hearings or actions on applications for other permits filed by the same applicant or property owner.

+F. Hydrogeological Reports Required for Non-Exempt Wells

+- 1. Applicants seeking to (a) permit a nonexempt well completed with an inside casing diameter of eight (8) inches or greater, (b) permit wells to be completed as an aggregate well system or (c) increase production or production capacity of a Public Water Supply.
+Municipal, Commercial, or Industrial, well with an inside casing diameter of eight (8) inches or greater, shall submit to the District a current Phase I and Phase II hydrogeological report addressing the area of influence, draw down, recovery time, subsidence and other pertinent information in accordance with the guidelines developed and required by the District.
+Phase I and Phase II reports must include the information required by Guidelines for Preparation of Hydrogeologic Reports for Submission in Support of Applications for the Permitted Use Of Groundwater, originally adopted October 15, 2014, as amended.
+Hydrgeological reports must be prepared and sealed by a Texas licensed professional geoscientist or a Texas licensed engineer. - 2.
+The Phase I and Phase II reports must include hydrogeologic information addressing, and specifically related to, the proposed water pumpage rate intended for the well.
 Applicants may not rely solely on reports previously filed with or prepared by the District.
-If a hydrogeological report is a required by this section, the hydrogeological report is a required component of all administratively complete permit applications. - G. Applications for Exempt Wells
+If a Phase I hydrogeological report is required by this section, the hydrogeological report is a required component of all administratively complete permit applications.